 – with over 50 years of collective experience litigating under California employment law

 – know how to fight for employees’ rights and get them the money they deserve.

 We’ve recovered tens of millions of dollars for California employees and represent individuals as well as class actions in virtually every area of California employment and labor laws: California overtime law

 , breach of contract disputes, California independent contractor law

-, sexual harassment, employee misclassification, discrimination, as well as mass layoffs in violation of the California WARN Act.
+, employee misclassification, discrimination, as well as mass layoffs in violation of the California WARN Act.

 Our California employment lawyers are repeatedly recognized for their expertise litigating in California.
 Founding partner Eric Gibbs has been selected as one of the Top Plaintiff Lawyers in California

 .
 And seventeen of the firm’s attorneys were selected as Northern California Super Lawyers and Rising Stars